 Is a Helpdesk OK?

-That’s understandable.
-Even if customers can tell the email comes from a piece of software, it’s still better than no response at all!
+Of course!
+Even if customers can tell the email comes from a piece of software, it’s way better than no response at all!
 If your volume of correspondence requires this kind of software, just make sure to optimize your emails and CSR accounts to keep them as personalized as possible.
-And if you use canned responses, at least make sure to sign them with a real person’s name.
+And if you use canned responses, sign them with a real person’s name for that personal touch.